kicksent/aravind-website/_drafts/2018-04-16-how-i-made-my-website-with-jekyll.markdown

 date: 2018-04-16 14:05:00 +0530
 categories: tech
 header:
-   teaser:
+   teaser: "/assets/images/site-on-screens-640.jpg"
 excerpt:
 description:
-og_image:
+og_image: "/assets/images/site-on-screens-640.jpg"
 ---
+{% include figure class="centered" url="site-on-screens.jpg" image_path="site-on-screens-640.jpg" alt="Website screenshots on mobile, laptop and tablet" caption="Website screenshots on mobile, laptop and tablet." %}

 I love writing.
 I started writing when I found that I was constantly trying to work out all sorts of things in my head alone, and becoming all tangled up.
 I wrote at [Medium](https://medium.com/@.aravindiyer) and also on [LinkedIn](https://www.linkedin.com/in/aravindiyer/).
-But while I intend to continue doing so, I felt like I needed my own little corner.
+While I intend to continue doing so, I felt like I needed my own little corner.

-It was driven by feeling, but the sense of space that the idea of having my own website evoked, had me convinced.
+Maybe it was driven by feeling, but the sense of space that the idea of having my own website evoked, had me convinced.
 I was going to make my own website!

 ## Platform
-I just thought [WordPress](https://wordpress.org/) should be the tool of choice because *everybody* talks about it, and 30% of the web uses it!
+I thought [WordPress](https://wordpress.org/) should be my tool of choice because *everybody* talks about it, and 30% of the web uses it!
 So I started looking around for WordPress themes and for hosting.
 Then my brother told me about [Jekyll](https://jekyllrb.com/) and how if you create your Jekyll repository on [Github](https://github.com/), you could host your website for free on [Github Pages](https://pages.github.com/).
 I looked at a few Jekyll themes and I came across [Minimal Mistakes]((https://mmistakes.github.io/minimal-mistakes/)) which appealed to me with its clean and understated look.
 I thought, 'ok, let's go!'

 At this point, you may ask: can *anyone* use Jekyll, especially with zero or limited development experience?
 Well, it would be difficult, although Jekyll [isn't only for developers](http://romain.pechayre.me/blog/2014/07/31/jekyll-is-not-only-for-developers/).
 Plus there are tools like [Prose](http://prose.io/#about) (and [others](https://github.com/planetjekyll/awesome-jekyll-editors)) which provide an in-browser editing environment for Jekyll.
 So, go on, give it a go!